google/mako/docs/GUIDE.md

 Now save and quit your editor.
-Assuming there are no syntax errors or other issues with your data, the `create_benchmark` subcommand should complete successfully and report the https://mako.dev URL where you can find your benchmark.
+Assuming there are no syntax errors or other issues with your data, the `create_benchmark` subcommand should complete successfully and report a benchmark key.
+Find the benchmark on https://mako.dev by copying that benchmark key and visiting 'https://mako.dev/b/BBBBBBB', replacing *BBBBBBB* with the benchmark.

 The sections below will walk you through setting up code that writes actual performance test results to this benchmark.